-In this article you will learn what the daily goal of meditation is.
+In this article, you will learn what the daily goal of meditation is.
 You will discover how you can use meditation to get in touch with the deepest part of yourself.
 You will also learn how meditation can help you break away from limiting thoughts and behaviors.

 Just as thunderous clouds conceal a beautiful blue sky when a storm moves into the area and just as violent ocean waves obscure crystal clear water, the thoughts of our minds have a tendency to hide the magnificence that is found within each of us.
 However, unlike the storms that will pass and the waves that will settle, negative internal thought patterns often hide our deeper nature day after day, month after month, and year after year.
 The daily goal of meditation is to settle these thoughts and discover who we truly are.

 With each passing day, every individual is experiencing different things which are turned into memories that are stored in their minds.
-From the time we are toddlers until we reach adulthood, these memories, or experiential references, become key components to our decision-making processes.
+From the time we are toddlers until we reach adulthood, these memories, or experiential references, become key components of our decision-making processes.
 The information that the brain sends us is useful in certain situations, but it also dilutes the deeper parts of ourselves from shining brightly.
 This cover-up is easy to see by analyzing how particular ideas in our minds cause us to think and behave in certain ways.
 For example:

 - We are led to believe, because of past pleasurable and painful experiences, that we must continuously seek new means of pleasure to find the fulfillment that we crave.